“Perseverance is the hard work you do after you get tired of doing the hard work you already did.”

 *There are 3 ministry events in Yumbe district, starting this Sunday (Sunday – Wednesday – Sunday).
 The program will involve one on one evangelism, open air preaching, and showing of the “Jesus” film in Aringa: Kei – Sunday; Yumbe Taxi Park – Wednesday; Kuru – Sunday.
 Remember that this area is largely Muslim in population.
-There have been repercussions to Jacob’s involvement in the Muslim – Christian dialogue as emissaries have been sent from Egypt, Saudi Arabia and Tanzania to strengthen Muslims in their beliefs against the influence of his teaching and gifts (reading glasses, medicines, books etc.).
+There have been repercussions to Jacob’s involvement in the Muslim – Christian dialogue as emissaries have been sent from Egypt, Saudi Arabia and Tanzania to strengthen Muslims in their beliefs against the influence of his teaching centering on “Who Is Jesus?”.

 *There has been a harvest and we continue to expect an even greater harvest as the seed of the Word is sown.
 Pray for those that have trusted and will trust Christ.
 Yumbe is not an area where becoming a Christian is easy and without consequence.

 *Knowing that a greater harvest is on the way, we feel it all the more important to have a Bible school at RAU where pastors can be raised up to care for the “sheep of other folds” as Jesus talked about.
 We cannot “birth” people into the Kingdom and then not provide for their nurture.